What is NeoGoat?

 1. Players start with 6 cards in hand

-To simulate this rule in Master Duel or other simulators, the player who wants to go first allows the opponent to begin the duel.
+To simulate this in Master Duel or other simulators, the player going first allows the opponent to begin the duel.
 The first turn is skipped, and the second turn has no Battle Phase.

 Do not use the Extra Monster Zone.

-In DuelingBook or local tournaments, players simply start the duel with six cards in hand.
+In DuelingBook or local tournaments, players simply start with six cards.

 2. No Priority

-When a monster with an Ignition Effect (that is not a Quick Effect) is summoned, the opponent has the opportunity to respond to the summon before the effect can be activated.
+When a monster with an Ignition Effect (not a Quick Effect) is summoned, the opponent can respond before the effect is activated.

 3. Cards use their most recent errata

-All allowed cards must be played using their most recent official errata.
+All cards must be played using their latest official errata.

 • Ring of Destruction